jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * Always keep track of the shape of the data and document it in the code.
 * Display and verify some training samples and the predictions.
 * Plot out accuracy between validation and training to identify overfit issues.
 * Plot activation/gradient histograms for all layers.
-If initialization is not done correctly, many dead or saturated nodes will be see.
+If initialization is not done correctly, many dead or saturated nodes will be seen.
-* For visualization problem, try to display the filter in an early layer and the activations.
+* For visualization problem, try to visualize the filters used in an early layers and where nodes are activated.

-### Convolution Net (CNN) & Long short term memory (LSTM)
-FC network is rarely used alone.
-Exploring all possible connections among nodes in the previous layer provides a complex model that is wasteful with small returns.
-A lot of information is localized.
-For an image, we want to extract features from neighboring pixels.
-CNN applies filters to explore localized features, and then apply FC to make predictions.
-LSTM applies time feedback loop to extract time sequence information.
-CNN & LSTM make changes to the design of a computation node and how it is connected.
-The core part of DL remains the same and learning CNN after FC is easier since the foundation is the same.
-Nevertheless, you will go nowhere in learning DL without CNN and/or LSTM.
-Hence, we have provided separate tutorials on both CNN and LSTM.
-Fortunately, with most DL techniques already discussed, the tutorials on both CNN and LSTM are much shorter.

 ### Data augmentation

 We have focused on the mechanics of the DL.
-One significant improvement for network training is to have more data.
+One significant improvement for the network training is to have more data.
 This avoids overfitting and has better coverage of your feature spaces.
-However, getting labeled samples can be expensive.
+However, getting labeled dataset can be expensive.
 One alternative is data augmentation.
 For example, for visual recognition, we can flip the image, slightly rotate or skew the images with software libraries.
 This helps us to avoid overfitting and produces generalized predictions invariant of the spatial location of the objects.
-Some research may even expand further by allowing some data without labels to be used as training data if they produce a very high score with the model.
+Semi-learning may even expand the classification training dataset further by allowing some data without labels to be used as training data if the model can classify them with high certainty.

 > Very simple effort to augment your data can have a significant impact on the training.

 ### Model ensembles

 So far, we try to find the best models.
 In machine learning, we can take a vote from different decision trees to make the final prediction.
 This is based on the assumption that mistakes are localized.
 There is a smaller chance for 2 different models to make the same mistake.
-In DL, each training starts with random guesses and therefore the models usually are not unique.
-We can pick the best models after training the networks multiple times.
-We can vote from different models to make the final predictions.
+In DL, each training starts with random guesses and therefore the models optimized are usually not unique.
+We can pick the best models after repeating the training multiple times.
+We take votes from those models for the final predictions.
 This requires us to run the program multiple times, and can be prohibitively expensive.
-The alternative, we can run the training once and pick the best models during the latter phase of the training.
-We can have one vote per model, taking an average or use weights based on the confidence level of each prediction.
+Alternatively, we run the training once and pick the best models at the end of the training.
+We can have one vote per model, taking an average or use weights based on the confidence level for each prediction.

+### Convolution Net (CNN) & Long short term memory (LSTM)

+FC network is rarely used alone.
+Exploring all possible connections among nodes in the previous layer provides a complex model that is wasteful with small returns.
+A lot of information is localized.
+For an image, we want to extract features from neighboring pixels.
+CNN applies filters to explore localized features, and then apply FC to make predictions.
+LSTM applies time feedback loop to extract time sequence information.
+CNN & LSTM add complexity to the model to explore localized information.
+Topics here covers most of the fundermental of CNN and LSTM.
+Two separated articles on CNN and LSTM will explain each methods in details.

 ### Credits
 For the CIFRA 10 example, we start with assignment 2 in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
 We start with some skeleton codes provided by the assignment and put it into our code to complete the assignment.